Excel VBA Variable Types

 Things to Remember

-- Always use the DIM word to define the variable.
+- We must always use the DIM word to define the variable.

-- Before assigning data type, make sure what kind of data you are going to store in it.
+- Before assigning data type, ensure what kind of data you will store.

-- Assigning more than the capacity value to the data type causes overflow error, and assigning a different value to the data type causes “Type Mismatch Error.”
+- Assigning more than the capacity value to the data type causes an overflow error, and assigning a different value to the data type causes a “Type Mismatch Error.”